nicolvisser/librispeech-samediff/README.md

 # LibriSpeech Same-Different Word Discrimination Task

-A tool to evaluate framewise speech features for word discrimination with dynamic time warping.
-It follows the method from [Rapid evaluation of speech representations for spoken term discovery](https://www.isca-speech.org/archive/interspeech_2011/carlin11_interspeech.html).
+A tool to evaluate framewise speech features for word discrimination.
+To construct the task, we followed the method from [Rapid evaluation of speech representations for spoken term discovery](https://www.isca-speech.org/archive/interspeech_2011/carlin11_interspeech.html).
+The task can be performed with dynamic time warping on 2D continuous features or with edit distance on 1D discrete units.

 The word features are extracted from the LibriSpeech dataset after aligning with [Montreal Forced Aligner](https://montreal-forced-aligner.readthedocs.io/).
 The alignments used can be found [here](https://github.com/nicolvisser/librispeech-samediff/releases/tag/v0.1).

-Words are selected with the following criteria:
+The words included in the evaluation are selected with the following criteria:

 - 5 or more characters
 - 0.5 seconds or more duration